GamerShabandari/blogs-frontend-react/README.md

 - framer-motion
 - react-icons

-run "npm start" to start app at localhost 3000
+first type "npm i" in console to install all dependencies then run "npm start" to start app application at localhost 3000

 ------------------------------------------------------------